 Social media is maturing and becoming a core part of business for many organisations.
 Should it managed by an agency or is it better looked after in-house?
 We spoke to Rylan Holey to find out what he thinks.
-Ryan is a music blogger, a cellist, a member of the London Philharmonic Choir, speaker at #smlondon LIVE! last year, London operator for #FollowTheSun and of course the EMEA Partner Manager at Hootsuite in London.
+Ryan is a music blogger, a cellist, a member of the London Philharmonic Choir, speaker at #smlondon LIVE!, London operator for #FollowTheSun and of course the EMEA Partner Manager at Hootsuite in London.

 Do brands need agencies for social media?